 This covers everything from tuxedos to fancy dresses.
 And while it’s not the height of romance, wedding dresses in particular are a good item to rent instead of buy, as they’re by definition an item of clothing you’re only going to wear once.
 And just like power tools, you’ll often be able to rent clothing of a higher quality than you’d ever be able to afford to own.

-If what you need to buy isn’t on this list and you find yourself short on money, signature loans may be the answer you’re looking for.
+If what you need to buy isn’t on this list and you find yourself short on money, installment loans may be the answer you’re looking for.
 They may be able to provide you up to $3,000 in just a few hours, and a simple to apply for.